Clustering with Tangles: Algorithmic Framework and Theoretical Guarantees: Introduction

-The mechanism of tangles is very different from all of the current clustering algorithms that we know of.
+The mechanism of tangles is very different from all of the current clustering algorithms we know.
 To introduce this concept, we consider the example of a personality traits questionnaire, in which a group of persons answers a set of binary questions.
 Based on the answers, we would like to identify groups of like-minded persons and characterize their associated mindsets, such as being ``narcissistic''.
 One would expect that persons sharing a mindset agree on many relevant statements; for example, most narcissists would agree on the statement ``I have a strong will to power''.
 Accordingly, we would like to {\em softly characterize} a mindset by saying that most persons with this mindset answer similarly to most questions.
 We can formalize this idea using tangles.
-First, we interpret every question as a bipartition (equivalently, a cut) of all the persons who participated in the questionnaire: splitting the set of persons into the ones answering ``yes'' versus the ones answering ``no''.
-We assume that most persons who share a mindset give the same answers to most questions.
+First, we interpret every question as a bipartition of all the persons who participated in the questionnaire.
+This bipartition (equivalently, cut) splits the set of persons into the ones answering ``yes'' versus the ones answering ``no''.
+Let us assume that most persons who share a mindset give the same answers to most questions.
 Visualized in terms of cuts, we can say that persons of the same mindset tend to lie ``on the same side'' of most of the cuts.
-We want assign an orientation to the cut to identify one side of the respective bipartition.
-This can be described as: we orient the cut to ``point towards'' the group of persons (cf. Figure~\ref{fig:intro_1}).
+We now assign an orientation to each of the cuts to identify one side of the respective bipartition: we orient the cut to ``point towards'' the group of persons.
 Assume for the moment that we already know the mindset that we want to describe.
-The description would consist of the chosen sides, giving the ``typical way'' of answering all the questions, or in mathematical terms: orientations of all the cuts.
+The description then consists of the chosen orientations, indicating the ``typical way'' of answering all the questions.
 Conversely, the orientations of all the cuts identify a group of persons: the persons that the cuts point towards.
 See Figure~\ref{fig:intro_2}.